Discuss the Dubai housing market with a local expert

 On the demand side, Dubai added over 200,000 residents in 2025 alone.
 Using an average household size of approximately four people, this level of population growth implies demand for roughly 50,000 additional homes, even before accounting for replacement demand, upgrades, or second-home purchases.
 When viewed against actual handover volumes rather than headline launch figures, this suggests that housing supply in 2025 remained broadly balanced, with signs of continued tightness rather than structural oversupply.

 Price trends across the Dubai housing market have become increasingly segmented after several years of rapid growth.
-While overall price appreciation is moderating heading into 2026, Dubai real estate trends continue to vary meaningfully by property type and location.
+While overall price appreciation is moderating in 2026, Dubai real estate trends continue to vary meaningfully by property type and location.

 Villa prices have led the market, with average freehold villa values rising by 206% since the pandemic.
 Demand has remained strong in established, low-density communities where limited supply, mature infrastructure, and end-user demand support long-term value within the wider Dubai real estate market.